ncss-tech/soilReports/inst/reports/region2/shiny-pedon-summary/README.md

 ## Shiny Interactive Pedon Summary
 PURPOSE:
 1. Maintain “microcorrelation” record that can be used to document decisions made for using point data for component population, analysis of series range in characteristics, etc.
-a.
-Provide simple, traceable routines for subsetting pedon data that minimize the amount of NASIS selected set wizardry required to complete and reproduce analyses
+    - Provide simple, traceable routines for subsetting pedon data that minimize the amount of NASIS selected set wizardry required to complete and reproduce analyses
-b.
-Apply and document rules used for correlation of pedon horizons to component layers
+    - Apply and document rules used for correlation of pedon horizons to component layers
 2. Interactive and visually-appealing way of interacting with (complex) pedon data structures
 3. Allow rapid generation of static reports from the interactive context.
-a.
-Autogenerate archives of source data and connotative output file names for efficient review of multiple components, series, or mapunits.
+    - Autogenerate archives of source data and connotative output file names for efficient review of multiple components, series, or mapunits.

 Steps (stubs for now)
 1. Preparing your selected set

 2. Generalized horizonation – approaches
-•	“generic” regex patterns (exploratory)
+ - “generic” regex patterns (exploratory)
-•	Investigating the effectiveness of the generic patterns in your area
+ - Investigating the effectiveness of the generic patterns in your area
-•	Importing component layer IDs into NASIS from a text file generated in R
+ - Importing component layer IDs into NASIS from a text file generated in R
-•	Manual assignment via NASIS component layer ID (final analysis)
+ - Manual assignment via NASIS component layer ID (final analysis)

 3. Survey area mapunit polygons and selection of covariates for extraction at pedon locations